larryhernandez/Color_Map_Of_High_School_Graduation_Rates_By_US_State/README.md

 ## Results

   An interactive color map has been produced and is presented below.
 While at first glance the figure appears to show only the 48 contiguous states, the interactivenature of the map allows users to pan in any of the four cardinal directions (i.e. North, South, East, West) to reveal Hawaii and Alaska.
-It is also possible to click on each state to reveal the average graduation rate and rank for the student group represented in the corresponding map, with a rank of 1 indicating the highest graduation rate and 51 indicating the lowest graduation rate in the US, where the District of Columbia has been included.
-In cases where data is unavailable for all fifty states or the District of Columbia, the lowest achievable rank is smaller than fifty one.
+It is also possible to click on each state to reveal the average graduation rate and rank for the student group represented in the corresponding map.

 ### Graduation Rates by State

 ![2015 US National Graduation Rates](https://github.com/larryhernandez/Color_Map_Of_High_School_Graduation_Rates_By_US_State/blob/master/ACGR_Map_A_Glimpse.jpg)

   The graduation rates for students in each of the 50 United States is displayed in Figure 1.
 Iowa topped the country at 90.8%, followed closely by New Jersey (89.7%), Alabama (89.3%), and Texas (89.0%).
 The state with the lowest graduation rate was New Mexico at 68.6%.
 States which fared slightly better were Nevada (71.3%), Oregon (73.8%), and Mississippi (75.4%).
-The region with the lowest graduation rate was the District of Columbia at 68.5%.

 ## Appendix A: Data Sources